Rockety521/Enchants-Ahoy/README.md

 # Enchants Ahoy
-Greetings, !
+Greetings!
 This is a minecraft datapack that adds custom enchantments.
 These range from passive health-recovery enchantments up to active ground pounds!
 It's still a W.I.P.
 My main objective is to have at least 15'ish enchantments before ending support.
 But even when I do end support, who knows?
 I might get bored and add some more.